-The Company assesses categorization of assets and liabilities by level at each measurement date, and transfers between levels are recognized on the actual date of the event or change in circumstances that caused the transfer, in accordance with the Company's accounting policy regarding the recognition of transfers between levels of the fair value hierarchy.
-There were no transfers between Levels I, II and III during the year ended December 31, 2018.
+The Company assesses the categorization of assets and liabilities by level at each measurement date, and transfers between levels are recognized on the actual date of the event or when changes in circumstances cause the transfer, in accordance with the Company's accounting policy regarding the recognition of transfers between levels of the fair value hierarchy.
+There were no transfers between Levels I, II and III during the year ended December 31, 2019.

 On December 15, 2014, the Company issued \$172,500 of Convertible Notes due 2019.
-As of December 31, 2018 and 2017, the carrying value of the Convertible Notes due 2019 equaled \$165,711 and \$158,990, respectively, and represented the aggregate principal amount outstanding less the unamortized discount and debt issuance costs.
-As of December 31, 2018 and 2017, the estimated fair value of the Convertible Notes due 2019 was \$174,101 and \$180,180, respectively.
-The Company considered the Convertible Notes due 2019 to be a Level II liability as of December 31, 2018 and 2017, and used a market approach to calculate the fair value.
-The estimated fair value was determined based on the estimated or actual bids and offers of the Convertible Notes due 2019 in an over-the-counter market on or near December 31, 2018 (see "Note 12 - Debt").
+As of December 31, 2018, the carrying value of the Convertible Notes due 2019 equaled \$165,711, and represented the aggregate principal amount outstanding less the unamortized discount and debt issuance costs.
+As of December 31, 2018, the estimated fair value of the Convertible Notes due 2019 was \$174,101.
+The Company considered the Convertible Notes due 2019 to be a Level II liability as of December 31, 2018, and used a market approach to calculate the fair value.
+Upon maturity, the Company settled the Convertible Notes due 2019 for \$184,751, which included \$172,500 of principal and \$12,251 of additional premium payable to note holders who tendered their conversion notice.

 On May 25, 2018, the Company issued \$345,000 of Convertible Notes due 2023.
-As of December 31, 2018, the carrying value of the Convertible Notes due 2023 equaled \$294,725, and represented the aggregate principal amount outstanding less the unamortized discount and debt issuance costs.
-As of December 31, 2018, the estimated fair value of the Convertible Notes due 2023 was \$339,024.
-The Company considered the Convertible Notes due 2023 to be a Level II liability as of December 31, 2018 and 2017, and used a market approach to calculate the fair value.
-The estimated fair value was determined based on the estimated or actual bids and offers of the Convertible Notes due 2023 in an over-the-counter market on or near December 31, 2018 (see "Note 12 - Debt").
+As of December 31, 2019 and 2018, the carrying value of the Convertible Notes due 2023 equaled \$305,513 and \$294,725, respectively, and represented the aggregate principal amount outstanding less the unamortized discount and debt issuance costs.
+As of December 31, 2019 and 2018, the estimated fair value of the Convertible Notes due 2023 was \$414,852 and \$339,024, respectively.
+The Company considered the Convertible Notes due 2023 to be a Level II liability as of December 31, 2019 and 2018, and used a market approach to calculate the fair value.
+The estimated fair value was determined based on the estimated or actual bids and offers of the Convertible Notes due 2023 in an over-the-counter market on December 31, 2019.
+See "Note 9-Debt".

-As of December 31, 2018 and 2017, there was \$0 and \$81,168, respectively, outstanding on the revolving credit facility under the Second Amended and Restated Credit Agreement.
-As of December 31, 2017, the outstanding balance on our revolving credit facility approximated fair value as the revolving credit facility bore interest at variable rates and we believed our credit risk quality was consistent with when the debt originated.
-The Company considered the revolving credit facility to be a Level I liability as of December 31, 2018 and 2017 (see "Note 12 - Debt").
+As of December 31, 2019 and 2018, there was \$260,000 and \$0, respectively, outstanding on the revolving credit facility under the Amended Credit Agreement.
+As of December 31, 2019, the outstanding balance on the revolving credit facility approximated fair value as borrowings under the revolving credit facility bore interest at variable rates and the Company believes its credit risk quality was consistent with when the debt originated.
+The Company considered the revolving credit facility to be a Level I liability as of December 31, 2019 and 2018.
+See "Note 9-Debt".

-We consider the recorded value of our other financial assets and liabilities, which consist primarily of cash and cash equivalents, accounts receivable and accounts payable, to approximate the fair value of the respective assets and liabilities at December 31, 2018 based upon the short-term nature of the assets and liabilities.
+The Company considered the recorded value of our other financial assets and liabilities, which consist primarily of cash and cash equivalents, fees receivable and accounts payable, to approximate the fair value of the respective assets and liabilities at December 31, 2019 based upon the short-term nature of these assets and liabilities.